Huskarhero/django-shop/docs/reference/catalog.rst

 Using an external **djangoSHOP** plugin for managing categories is a very conceivable solution, and we will see separate implementations for this feature request.
-Using such an external category plugin can make sense, if this e-commerce site requires hundreds of hierarchical levels or these categories require a set of attributes which are not available in CMS pages.
+Using such an external category plugin can make sense, if this e-commerce site requires hundreds of hierarchical levels and/or these categories require a set of attributes which are not available in CMS pages.
 If you are going to use externally implemented categories, please refer to their documentation, since here we proceed using CMS pages as categories.